-A friendly chat with the groundskeeper of a place I used to live.
+A friendly chat with the groundskeeper of a place where I used to live.
 He pulls out his phone, listens, and says:

 “Sorry, I can’t meet today – I’m not at home, I had to go to town for an errand”.

-I look around me at the meadows, his horses, and his home just behind him.
+I look around me at the meadows, his horses – and his home, just behind him.

 Ah but, it’s a little white lie, isn’t it?

-Humanity NEEDS trust.
-It couldn’t have survived without it.
+We couldn’t have survived without it.

 A fine day for gathering berries.

-Imagine if at the end of the day I’d come home with scratch marks and bites, because there WERE lions, and I barely made it out alive…
+Imagine if at the end of the day I’d come home with scratchmarks and bites, because there WERE lions, and I barely made it out alive…

-Don’t you think the first thing I’d do is crack my neighbour’s skull with my club… someone who thinks nothing of sending me into a pack of lions?
+Don’t you think the first thing I’d do is crack my neighbour’s skull with my club…?
+Someone who thinks nothing of sending me into a pack of lions?

-Of course!
 It’s survival, baby.
 Evolution doesn’t care about values, religious or otherwise.

 Evolution cares about just one thing: Survive.

-And whether it’s on the level of threats in the wilderness or telling white lies, you better believe that other people have a radar for truthfulness and reliability.
+And whether it’s on the level of threats in the wilderness, or telling white lies, you better believe that other people have a radar for truthfulness and reliability.

-How to use this principle in order to get more sales?
+So how do you use this principle in order to get more sales?